qiime2/docs/source/data-resources.rst

 - Kaehler, B.D., Bokulich, N.A., McDonald, D. et al. Species abundance information improves sequence taxonomy classification accuracy.
 Nature Communications 10, 4643 (2019). https://doi.org/10.1038/s41467-019-12669-6

 .. _`marker gene db`:

+.. note:: The Silva classifiers provided here include species-level taxonomy.
+While Silva annotations do include species, Silva does not curate the species-level taxonomy so this information may be unreliable.
+In a future version of QIIME 2 we will no longer include species-level information in our Silva taxonomy classifiers.
+This is discussed on the QIIME 2 Forum `here <https://forum.qiime2.org/t/processing-filtering-and-evaluating-the-silva-database-and-other-reference-sequence-data-with-rescript/15494#heading--second-header>`_ (see *Species-labels: caveat emptor!*).

 Marker gene reference databases
 -------------------------------